 The (un)making of art seems as trivial and useless as day-to-day practice.
-The existence of the monument coincides with its very destruction, degrading and displacing art into the irreverent site of demolition and decay.
+The monument’s existence coincides with its very destruction, degrading and displacing art into the irreverent site of demolition and decay.

 The intricate mechanisms visualized in this installation arise from the artist’s decision to shed light on the life of a monument in a monumental dimension.

-In his work, Gaillard has more often than not, explored the strange aspects of dystopic architectures as well as their remaining ruins via strategies like destruction, dilapidation, preservation, demolition, conservation, and reconstruction of the monument.
+In his work, Gaillard has, more often than not, explored the strange aspects of dystopic architectures and their remaining ruins via strategies like destruction, dilapidation, preservation, demolition, conservation, and reconstruction of the monument.
 This, however, allows the artist to depart from the very process.

 Gaillard’s whim towards entropy is evidently indebted to the projects of artists like Gordon Matta-Clark or Robert Smithson.
-Yet, he presents a new instant of collective agency, which in his installation is portrayed as destruction.
+Yet, he presents a new instant of collective agency, which is portrayed as destruction in his installation.
 But the excess of the actions during the interaction between the visitors and the sculpture, which are utterly unproductive, entropic, waste of energy, including vandalism and alcohol drinking, perverts the idea of art as a productive activity.

 After being consumed, the pyramid is dilapidated, though still, one can conceptualize its general form.
 The hallway leading to the sculpture is littered with empty beer bottles, whereas the floor surrounding the monument is framed with broken glass and semi-smashed beer bottles.